netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 # Introduction

-When a NETCONF client wishes to initiate a new configuration transaction with a NETCONF server, a frequently occurring use case is for the client to find out if the configuration has changed since the client last communicated with the server.
-Such changes could occur for example if another NETCONF client has made changes, or another system or operator made changes through other means than NETCONF.
+When a NETCONF client {{!RFC6241}} wishes to initiate a new configuration transaction with a NETCONF server, a frequently occurring use case is for the client to find out if the configuration has changed since the client last communicated with that server.
+Such changes could occur, for example, if another NETCONF client has made changes, or another system or operator made changes through other means than NETCONF (e.g., local configuration).

 One way of detecting a change for a client would be to retrieve the entire configuration from the server, then compare